Digital-Preservation-Finland/dpres-siptools/README.rst

 Installation
 ------------

-Installation and usage require Python 2.7.
+Installation and usage requires Python 2.7.
 The software is tested with Python 2.7 with Centos 7.x / RHEL 7.x releases.

 Get python-virtuelenv software::